Great Society: The two sessions of the Eighty-Ninth Congress

 The political realignment allowed House leaders to alter rules that had allowed Southern Democrats to kill New Frontier and civil rights legislation in committee, which aided efforts to pass Great Society legislation.
 In 1965, the first session of the Eighty-Ninth Congress created the core of the Great Society.
 It began by enacting long-stalled legislation such as Medicare and federal aid to education and then moved into other areas, including high-speed mass transit, rental supplements, truth in packaging, environmental safety legislation, new provisions for mental health facilities, the Teacher Corps, manpower training, the Head Start program, aid to urban mass transit, a demonstration cities program, a housing act that included rental subsidies, and an act for higher education.
 The Johnson Administration submitted 87 bills to Congress, and Johnson signed 84, or 96%, arguably the most successful legislative agenda in US congressional history.

 The major policy areas

-Privacy

-The Naked Society is a 1964 book on privacy by Vance Packard.
-The book argues that changes in technology are encroaching on privacy and could create a society in the future with radically different privacy standards.
-Packard criticized advertisers' unfettered use of private information to create marketing schemes.
-He compared a recent Great Society initiative by then-president Lyndon B. Johnson, the National Data Bank, to the use of information by advertisers and argued for increased data privacy measures to ensure that information did not find its way into the wrong hands.
-The essay led Congress to create the Special Subcommittee on the Invasion of Privacy and inspired privacy advocates such as Neil Gallagher and Sam Ervin to fight what they perceived as Johnson's flagrant disregard for consumer privacy.
-Ervin criticized Johnson's domestic agenda as invasive and claimed that the unfiltered database of consumers' information as a sign of presidential abuse of power.
-Ervin warned that "The computer never forgets".
-Jerry M. Rosenberg dedicated a chapter of his 1969 book The Death of Privacy to the National Data Bank.